Ogg's Torsion conjecture: Fifty years later: The method of Chabauty--Coleman--Kim

-Kim proved that the nonabelian pointed cohomology sets $\HH^1(G_T, U)$ and $\HH^1(G_v, U)$ are affine algebraic varieties over $\Q_p$.
-Motivated by the classical study of Selmer groups, he then refined $\HH^1(G_T, U)$ by local conditions to produce a \emph{Selmer variety}.
-We give an adapted version \cite{4} of the definition here:
+Kim proved that the nonabelian pointed cohomology sets $\HH^1(G_{\Q,T}, U)$ and $\HH^1(G_v, U)$ are affine algebraic varieties over $\Q_p$.
+Motivated by the classical study of Selmer groups, he then refined $\HH^1(G_{\Q,T}, U)$ by local conditions to produce a closed subscheme.
+Such a closed subscheme is a \emph{Selmer scheme}.
+We may now give an adapted version \cite{4} of the definition of a \emph{Selmer variety}:

-\begin{defn} The Selmer variety $\Sel(U)$ is the reduced scheme associated to the subscheme of $\HH^1(G_T, U)$ containing those classes $c$ such that \begin{itemize} \item $\loc_p(c)$ is crystalline, \item $\loc_\ell(c) \in j_{U,\ell}(X(\Q_\ell))$ for all $\ell \ne p$, \item the projection of $c$ to $\HH^1(G_T,V)$ comes from an element of $J(\Q)\otimes \Q_p$. \end{itemize} \end{defn}
+\begin{defn} The \emph{Selmer variety} $\Sel(U)$ is the reduced scheme associated to the subscheme of $\HH^1(G_{\Q,T}, U)$ containing those classes $c$ such that \begin{itemize} \item $\loc_p(c)$ is crystalline, \item $\loc_\ell(c) \in j_{U,\ell}(X(\Q_\ell))$ for all $\ell \ne p$, \item the projection of $c$ to $\HH^1(G_{\Q,T},V)$ comes from an element of $J(\Q)\otimes \Q_p$. \end{itemize} \end{defn}\vv